Skip to main content

 By default the agent verifies the areas affected by what changed.
 To tell it exactly what to exercise, pass a custom scenario to /ironbee-verify (or $ironbee-verify on Codex) — either inline or as a path to a file:

 When a scenario is supplied it’s authoritative: it replaces the default “exercise the changed pages” guidance, and the verifier drives precisely the flows, states, and endpoints it names.
 A scenario file is read at run time (any location, any format), so you can keep reusable test scripts in your repo and point at them.
 The completion gate is unchanged — every active cycle’s required tools still have to run for a pass.
-To capture a flow once and replay it by name instead of re-typing it every time, save it as a scenario and pass /ironbee-verify scenario:<name>.
+To capture a flow once and replay it by name instead of re-typing it every time, save it as a scenario and run it with /ironbee-run-scenario.
+The old scenario:<name> reference is not accepted by /ironbee-verify anymore — the command will point you at /ironbee-run-scenario instead.

 What’s next?